Paving a path towards redressing grievances and holding investors accountable

 But how effective are these mechanisms for ensuring harms are remedied and that accountability is established?

 In November, an IIED Legal Tools webinar discussed 'Making use of grievance mechanisms for redress and accountability in agricultural and other natural resource investments'.
-The presentation can be viewed below and on IIED's SlideShare site.
+The presentation can be viewed on IIED's SlideShare site.

-The two panellists, Eang Vuthy, executive director at Equitable Cambodia, and Tom Lomax, a lawyer at Forest Peoples Programme, shared their experiences of using the IFC compliance advisor ombudsman and RSPO mechanisms in relation to large plantations in South East Asia and Africa respectively.
+The two panellists, Eang Vuthy, executive director at Equitable Cambodia, and Tom Lomax, a lawyer at Forest Peoples Programme, shared their experiences of using the IFC compliance advisor ombudsman and RSPO mechanisms in relation to large plantations in South East Asia and Africa respectively

 So what has been the experience so far?